andyblarblar/tinykart-academy/book/src/lidar.md

 I recommend messing around with main.cpp to log data read by the board, and monitor the results by using the PIO monitor.

+To open the monitor, first find the terminal icon in the bottom gutter near the upload button.
+This will open a terminal with the `pio` command sourced.
+Next, open a monitor to view the boards printfs by running `pio device monitor -b 115200`.

 ## Scan Building

 Cool, so we can read frames.
 As it turns out, this actually isn't all that useful.
 This is because each frame actually